mablake90/super-cliffords/README.md

 F(t) = \frac{1}{2^N} \mathrm{Tr}(W(t)^\dagger V(0)^\dagger W(t) V(0))
 $$

 This module includes functions that allow these quantities to be computed for super-Clifford circuits.
-Further details on how and why it is possible to simulate these quantities using super-Clifford techniques can be found in [arXiv:2103.02202 [quant-ph]](https://arxiv.org/abs/2103.02202).

 ## Usage